racket/rhombus/design/sequence/repetition.md

    create repetition positions that expect a repetition at depth N as determined by nesting.
 (Currently, each repetition under a given `...` must be at the same depth.
-The difference between the nesting depth N and repetions's depth could be used to get behavior more like Scheme when a repetition is used under more ellipses than its depth.)
+The difference between the nesting depth N and repetitions's depth could be used to get behavior more like Scheme when a repetition is used under more ellipses than its depth.)